 The History of the Royal Persian Angora Chinchilla

 Royal Persian Angora chinchillas have added a new dimension to chinchilla breeding.
 Their notably long hair, along with a prepotency for universally desirable aesthetics, has drawn much attention from breeders and spectators around the world.
-The gene that produces the long-haired Royal Persian Angora mutation is a simple true recessive.
+The gene responsible for the long-haired Royal Persian Angora mutation generally behaves like a true recessive, but not always.
 Most carriers have a phenotype similar to non-Angoras, but a few carriers have slightly longer hair than non-carriers.
 In the homozygous form, the fur is truly that of Angora type.

 This mutation was first observed and described by Dr. Caraway in the early 1960's, as reported by Dr. J. Lauridsen.
 Dr. Caraway stated that the initial long haired mutation matured very quickly (an observation that might be debated today).
 Fur producers at this time were interested in developing the mutation as an answer to fast production.
 The problem with the mutation in this market was that the fur was twice as long as that of a normal chinchilla, thus lacking the fur strength needed for a plush look.
 Additionally, the good clarity of color and dark color phase required by the fur industry proved difficult to produce in the new long-haired chinchillas.